timoniq/laurelang/docs/index.md

 # Welcome to laurelang

-All the information about installation, building and troubshooting notes:
+All the information about installation, building and troubleshooting notes:

 [Installation guides](./installation.md)